git-town/git-town/tools/videos/01-intro/script.md

 Other developers have added things to the main branch since I last updated my local Git clone.

-As you can already tell by now, we want to cut our new feature branch from the up-to-date main branch not the outdated version of it we had locally.
+As you can already tell by now,
+I want to cut the new feature branch from latest version of the main branch not the outdated version my local repo clone had.

 (( highlight "git rebase origin/main ))
 Git Town does that here.